Hildersham Nature Recovery Plan (2022) :

 Under the Natural Environment and Rural Communities Act (Sec.
 40; see also Sec.
 41), Hildersham Parish Council, in common with every other public authority, must always show regard for conserving biodiversity.
 (See also Sec.
-102 of the Environment Act 2021; the Biodiversity Strategy for England: Biodiversity 2020; and the expected announcement of a legally-binding target for 2030 to drive action to halt the decline of nature and wildlife).
+102 of the Environment Act 2021; the Biodiversity Strategy for England: Biodiversity 2020; the expected announcement of a legally-binding target for 2030 to drive action to halt the decline of nature and wildlife).

 In the spring of 2020, Hildersham Parish Council demonstrated their concern for biodiversity by giving formal support to the Pollinator Action Plan (for more information on PAPs, see the Horseheath PC website).